pprokopowicz/chip8/README.md

 ## Notes

-Currently only works on macOS.
+Currently only works on macOS and Linux.